 You may wish to purchase flights, hotel, car rental, transfer services or other services on our website.
 Each component will be provided by different third party providers of the products you have selected.
 Your contract will be with the individual suppliers and not with us.
 Since you create your own travel arrangements by adding each component separately to create your own bespoke booking, this is not a package and therefore you are not protected under the Package Travel Regulations (see section C below); and unless you book a Flight-Plus, your booking may not benefit from ATOL protection either.
 Until a component has been confirmed by the individual supplier, no contract has been formed.

-Any cancellation or amendment request must be sent to us in writing and will not take effect until received by us.
+If you wish to amend or cancel your booking, you must notify us in writing to email@example.com or ASDA Travel Customer Services, c/o P&P Associates, Patteson Court, Nuffield Road, Redhill, Surrey, RH1 4ED, or fill in the online cancellation form and send it to us.
+Any cancellation or amendment request will not take effect until received by us.
 If you cancel or amend your booking the supplier may charge the cancellation or amendment charge shown in their Terms and Conditions (which may be 100% of the cost of the travel arrangements) and you must pay us the cancellation or amendment charge stated below.

 We will inform you of any changes or cancellations as soon as reasonably possible.
 If the supplier offers alternative arrangements or a refund, you will need to let us know your choice within the time frame we stipulate.
 If you fail to do so the supplier is entitled to assume you wish to receive a full refund.
 We accept no liability for any changes or cancellations made to your arrangements by the supplier under your contract with them.
 Refunds inevitably take some time to process and you should allow 8–12 weeks for the payment to be received back and refunded to the original credit card.